Shukri al-Quwatli

-Shukri al-Quwatli (شكري القوّتلي; 6 May 1891 – 30 June 1967) was the first president of post-independence Syria.
+Shukri al-Quwatli (شكري القوّتلي; 6 May 1891 – 30 June 1967) was a Syrian politician and statesman who was the first president of post-independence Syria, in 1943.

 He began his career as a dissident working towards the independence and unity of the Ottoman Empire's Arab territories and was consequently imprisoned and tortured for his activism.
 When the Kingdom of Syria was established, Quwatli became a government official, though he was disillusioned with monarchism and co-founded the republican Independence Party.
-Quwatli was immediately sentenced to death by the French who took control over Syria in 1920.
+Quwatli was immediately sentenced to death by the French who took control over Syria in 1920, following the Franco-Syrian War.
 Afterward, he based himself in Cairo where he served as the chief ambassador of the Syrian-Palestinian Congress, cultivating particularly strong ties with Saudi Arabia.
-He used these connections to help finance the Great Syrian Revolt (1925–1927).
+Quwatli utilized his connections with Saudi Arabia to help finance the Great Syrian Revolt (1925–1927).
 In 1930, the French authorities pardoned Quwatli and thereafter, he returned to Syria, where he gradually became a principal leader of the National Bloc.
 He was elected president of Syria in 1943 and oversaw the country's independence three years later.

 Quwatli was reelected in 1948, but was toppled in a military coup in 1949 by Husni al-Za'im.
 He subsequently went into exile in Egypt, returning to Syria in 1955 to participate in the presidential election, which he won.
 A conservative presiding over an increasingly leftist-dominated government, Quwatli officially adopted neutralism amid the Cold War.
 After his request for aid from the United States was denied, he drew closer to the Eastern bloc.
 He also entered Syria into a defense arrangement with Egypt and Saudi Arabia to confront the influence of the Baghdad Pact.
 In 1957, Quwatli, who the US and the Pact countries attempted but failed to oust, sought to stem the leftist tide in Syria, but to no avail.
 By then, his political authority had receded as the military bypassed Quwatli's jurisdiction by independently coordinating with Quwatli's erstwhile ally, Egyptian president Gamal Abdel Nasser.

 Following months of unity talks, in 1958, Quwatli merged Syria with Egypt to form the United Arab Republic and stepped down for Nasser to serve as president.
 In gratitude, Nasser awarded Quwatli the honorary title of "First Arab Citizen".
 However, Quwatli grew disenchanted with the union, believing it had reduced Syria to a police state subordinate to Egypt.
 He backed Syria's secession in 1961, but plans for him to complete his presidential term afterward did not materialize.
 Quwatli left Syria following the 1963 Ba'athist coup, and he died of a heart attack in Lebanon weeks after Syria's defeat in the 1967 Six-Day War.
 He was buried in Damascus on 1 July.